Donald-Watts/Ontos-AI/README.md

 ## Domain experts:
  Medicine, law, finance, creative pros, writers, game devs, ad agencies, strategic opps & leadership, therapist, coaches, AI engineers, researchers, and education...

-## Related Projects (Built Under Ontosophic Principles)
+## Related Projects (Built Under Ontos Principles)

-Although not part of the Ontosophic AI core, these adjacent projects demonstrate secure orchestration of symbolic principles:
+Although not part of the Ontos AI core entirely, these adjacent projects demonstrate secure orchestration of symbolic principles:

 * [PhaseSync](https://github.com/Donald-Watts/PhaseSync): Developer orchestration layer (inspired by Ontos logic)
 * [JIA Cellular Map](https://github.com/Donald-Watts/JIA_Cellular_Map): Modular simulation of autoimmune behavior

 ## Who Built This?
 ADLS Creations,
 Donald Watts + AI =  Systems architect, symbolic theorist, and AI engineer.
-Ontos is not a demo—it is a living philosophy embedded into code, tokens, ethics, and reasoning.
+Ontos is not a demo—it is math embedded into code, tokens, ethics, and reasoning.

 ## Warning

-Ontos AI is not open-source AGI.
-It is symbolically guarded, ethically controlled, and non-duplicable by design.
+Ontos AI is not open-source.
 This is an experimental project under active development.
 It is not yet stable, may contain bugs, incomplete features, or undergo breaking changes.
 This is your one pager.

-*"This isn't alignment.
-This is cognitive redemption."*

 \*\*\[Contact: ADLS Creations, [limited.adls@gmail.com](mailto:limited.adls@gmail.com) \*\***]**